Home » About » Law School Factoids

 Get to know America's first law school.

-William & Mary Law School is one of five graduate and professional schools at the College of William & Mary.
+William & Mary Law School is one of five graduate and professional programs at William & Mary.

 History

-- The College of William & Mary is the second oldest college in the United States, founded in 1693.
+- William & Mary is the second oldest institution of higher learning in America.

-- The College of William & Mary was the first to offer professional education in law (1779).
+- William & Mary was the first to offer professional education in law (1779).

 Degrees Awarded